 Effective Date of a Joinder Agreement: The date on which the Participating Institution’s Institutional Official/Signatory executes the Joinder Agreement.

-Exemption Determination: The reliance on a Reviewing IRB or on a Reviewing IRB Institution for a determination whether Research is exempt from some or all of the requirements of the Federal Policy.
-(N.B., Research means human subjects research; see full definition below.)
+Exemption Determination: A determination by a Reviewing IRB or Reviewing IRB Institution whether Research is exempt from some or all of the requirements of the Federal Policy.

 FDA: U.S. Food and Drug Administration.